Miu Hirano: 2017

-On 22 January 2017, she won All Japan Championships by defeating Kasumi Ishikawa 4–2 in the final at the Tokyo Metropolitan Gymnasium.
+On 22 January 2017, she won the All Japan Championships by defeating Kasumi Ishikawa 4–2 in the final at the Tokyo Metropolitan Gymnasium.

-On 14 April 2017, she defeated the world ranked No.1 player Ding Ning at the 2017 ITTF Asian Table Tennis Championships.
-The following day of the tournament, she defeated the world ranked No.2 player Zhu Yuling in the Semifinals and Chen Meng world ranked No.5 in the Finals, where she set a new record for the youngest winner of the Asian Championships in the singles event.
-She became the third non-Chinese player ever and the first non-Chinese player since Chire Koyama in 1996 to win the singles title.
+On 14 April 2017, she defeated the world No. 1 player, Ding Ning, at the 2017 Asian Table Tennis Championships.
+The following day, she defeated the world No. 2 Zhu Yuling in the semi-finals and world No. 5 Chen Meng in the final, setting a new record as the youngest-ever winner of the Asian Championships singles event.
+She became the third non-Chinese player—and the first since Chire Koyama in 1996—to win the title.

-In the 2017 World Table Tennis Championships in Düsseldorf, Hirano progressed to the singles semi-finals but lost to Ding Ning of China.
-She obtained a joint bronze medal with Liu Shiwen of China.
-This ended a long medal drought for Japan in women's singles at the world championships since Toshiko Kowada achieved the gold medal in 1969 World Championships.
+At the 2017 World Table Tennis Championships in Düsseldorf, Hirano progressed to the singles semi-finals before losing to Ding Ning.
+By reaching the final four, she secured a bronze medal, ending a 48-year medal drought for Japan in women's singles since Toshiko Kowada won gold at the 1969 World Championships.

-2021
+2018–2021

-Hirano represented Japan at the 2021 Tokyo Olympics in the team event, but did not play in the singles event.
-In March, Hirano played in WTT Doha, but suffered disappointing upsets in both the WTT Contender and WTT Star Contender event, including a loss to Shin Yubin in a potential Olympic Team preview.
+Hirano represented Japan at the 2020 Summer Olympics in the team event, though she did not compete in the singles event.
+In March, Hirano played in the WTT Doha, but suffered disappointing upsets in both the WTT Contender and WTT Star Contender events, including a loss to Shin Yu-bin in a potential Olympic team preview.

 Hirano won silver in the team event at the Tokyo Olympics.

+2022–2024

+Hirano saw a significant resurgence in the cycle leading to the 2024 Summer Olympics.
+In July 2023, she won the WTT Contender Zagreb, notably defeating world No. 1 Sun Yingsha in the final.
+This victory reaffirmed her status as a top-tier threat to the Chinese national team.

+At the 2024 Summer Olympics, Hirano competed in both singles and the team event.
+In the singles competition, she reached the quarterfinals, where she lost a close seven-game match to South Korea's Shin Yu-bin after nearly overcoming a 3–0 deficit.
+In the women's team event, Hirano, Hina Hayata, and Miwa Harimoto led Japan to its second consecutive Olympic silver medal.
+Later in 2024, she contributed to Japan's historic gold medal victory in the women's team event at the Asian Championships.